RNDr.

 physics, nuclear medicine.

-and laboratory workers in the field of nuclear medicine,
+both doctors and laboratory workers in the field

-mathematicians working in nuclear physics and ionizing radiation
+electronics or mathematicians working in nuclear physics and

 Author's personal notes :